What is Drug Tolerance?

 What to Know About Drug Tolerance

-In order to effectively diagnose and treat drug tolerance, it’s vital to learn more about what it is, how it occurs, and if it’s preventable.
+In order to effectively diagnose and treat tolerance to drugs, it’s vital to learn more about what it is, how it occurs, and if it’s preventable.

 Can Someone Stop Drug Tolerance from Occurring?